 Aalborg is a very entertaining city to visit.
 There are plenty of things to do – and if you’re lucky enough to have a long time there, you may also want to visit some of the nearby cities, towns and villages.

 Northern Denmark is full of cozy, beautiful beach towns.
 So that’s one way to go – especially if you’re coming in the summer.
-But Aalborg also has some historic cities close, and overall we end up with a lot of different options.
+But Aalborg also has some historic cities nearby, and overall we end up with a lot of different options.

 Here are the best Aalborg day trips – places where you can easily go in the morning and return again later the same day.

-Of course, you can also drive if you have a car available – in fact, it will be even faster, approximately an hour and fifteen minutes.
+Of course, you can also drive if you have a car at your disposal – it will be even faster, approximately an hour and fifteen minutes.

-If you decide to go to Skagen, read our guide on what do to there.
-We highly recommend going to Grenen – the northern peak of the beach where you can watch the two seas flow into each other.
+If you decide to visit Skagen, then don’t miss our guide on things to do there.
+We highly recommend going to Grenen – the northernmost peak of the beach where you can watch the two seas flow into each other.

 It’s a modern entertainment park with great facilities.
 There are many roller coasters, rafting, 4D-cinema, towers, games and all kinds of things to entertain yourself with.

 Fårup Sommerland is family-friendly and particularly great for kids and teenagers.
 Most visitors are families, school groups, and so on.
 However, everybody can enjoy it.
 Groups of adult friends can also go there and have a great time.
 Aside from all the fun attractions, there are also some good places to eat inside Fårup Sommerland.

 It takes a bit under 40 minutes to reach the attraction park from Aalborg by car.
 In the summer, there is a bus driving directly there.
 Fårup Sommerland is open from April to October but closed for the rest of the year.
 So you have to come within those months to visit – and if that is the case, visiting Fårup is always a great choice!

 Find detailed information about prices, opening hours and attractions on Fårup Sommerland’s own website.